 1. Marketing Software

 Most entrepreneurs are masters at developing products, but lack the sales and marketing resources needed to win customers and generate revenue.
 Because of this deficit in sales and marketing, 8 out of 10 entrepreneurs fail within their first year.
+It is important to adopt creative marketing strategies to succeed in an ever competitive market arena.

 With the Hatchbuck Incubator Program, businesses receive a proprietary sales and marketing software suite, designed to help them quickly launch.
 More importantly, companies receive a Hatchbuck Marketing Consultant who works with them one-on-one to help them create and implement a sales and marketing strategy.
 And this is what startups need to get up and running to begin with.